The application window for the 2023 ambassador program has closed. Please check back for more information on

 A Ground Floor ambassador serves as a liaison between Berkeley Rep staff and Ground Floor artists.
 Volunteer ambassadors help Berkeley Rep staff facilitate a generative environment for Ground Floor artists during their stay in Berkeley.
 The ambassadorship offers highly motivated, responsible aspiring theatre-makers the opportunity to delve into the world of new play development at a major regional theatre.
 Ambassadors have gone on to opportunities at theatres across the country, including year-long fellowships and other positions here at Berkeley Rep.

 Guided by our artistic and literary staff, ambassadors will assist in supporting a rehearsal and/or writing process for our guest artists.
 Each ambassador will be assigned to a project—helping artists in the rehearsal room to realize their development goals.
 (Tasks in the room vary widely project to project; every year is different!)

 Ambassadors will be a liaison between visiting theatre artists, Berkeley Rep staff, and the Berkeley community.
 Mentored by our management and production staff, they will learn to foster a welcoming environment that is conducive to artists developing new work, including assisting with artist arrival and prepping project workspaces.
 Additionally, this rotation involves assisting staff with the preparation of the communal, catered dinner in which all Summer Lab participants (ambassadors, artists, and staff) partake each evening.

 Ambassadors are integral to providing a welcoming, fun space for the creation of new work.
 In addition to developing and honing new skills, ambassadors will have many opportunities to interact with Berkeley Rep staff and guest artists, including participating in meet-and-greets, attending Q&A sessions, observing readings and presentations, and simply chatting over dinner.

 Questions?
 Email us at firstname.lastname@example.org.

-The Ground Floor is supported by Louise Gund, Frances Hellman & Warren Breslau, Michael & Sue Steinberg, and other individual supporters of Berkeley Rep’s Create Campaign.
-Additional funding is provided by the National Endowment for the Arts, the Tournesol Project, and Bank of America.
+The Ground Floor is supported by Louise Gund and Frances Hellman & Warren Breslau, with additional funding provided by Bank of America, First Republic Foundation, The Maurer Family Foundation, and the National Endowment for the Arts.

 What artists say about the Summer Residency Lab